TerribleAtCreating/python-mv/README.md

 A small Python script for rendering music videos with FFmpeg.
 ## Module dependencies
 ### FFmpeg
-This script relies heavily on the FFmpeg library.
+This script relies heavily on the **FFmpeg library**.
 You can install it at https://www.ffmpeg.org/.
-Install it by adding it to your PATH values, and you're good to go!
+Install it by adding the executable to your PATH values, and you're good to go!

 ### Python-specific modules
 - [ffmpeg-python](https://github.com/kkroening/ffmpeg-python)